Transform your organic waste into a valuable resource for your garden.

 What can I put in my Composter?

-A composter needs the right ingredients to make
+A composter needs the right ingredients to make it work.

-that should be placed in the composter.
+The following are good things that should be placed in the composter.

 - Vegetable peelings